Pavan Rangani

 Just-in-Time Access Patterns

 Standing access to production databases and admin consoles is a primary breach vector.
 Just-in-time (JIT) access flips the model: users have no standing access, request elevation through a workflow, and receive time-bound permissions tied to a specific change ticket.
-We implemented JIT via ConductorOne for SaaS applications and a custom Slack bot integrated with our IdP for infrastructure access.
+JIT is commonly implemented via ConductorOne for SaaS applications and a custom Slack bot integrated with the IdP for infrastructure access.

 The audit trail this generates is invaluable for incident response and compliance.
 Every privileged operation maps to a request, an approval, and a ticket.
-Furthermore, average standing privileges across the organization dropped by 87% in the first quarter, dramatically reducing blast radius for compromised accounts.
+Furthermore, organizations that adopt JIT often see average standing privileges drop dramatically within the first quarter, dramatically reducing blast radius for compromised accounts.

 just-in-time access patterns for zero trust